Enterprise-Neurosystem/edge-demo-anomaly-detection/workshop/README.md

 # Workshop

-This folder contains workshop materials
+This folder contains the following workshop materials: